How to Get a UPS Refund for Late Delivery

 Why the UPS Service Guarantee Is Important for You

 Running a business is expensive, and shipping costs can add up quickly.
 These are necessary costs for many companies, but it’s essential to get what you’re paying for.
 Entering into a contract with a delivery provider is the first step, but unfortunately, the work doesn’t stop there.
 You must monitor your invoices to guarantee that you’re not overspending.
+Monitoring invoices can also help catch billing errors, which are eligible for claim refunds in addition to late deliveries and damaged packages.

 It would be great if these refunds were automatically refunded to your account, but that’s not how things work.
 Instead, you must take action quickly to ensure that you receive the money you are owed due to delayed deliveries.
+When filing a claim, it is important to provide accurate payment details, such as your shipper’s account information and proof of payment, to ensure a successful and timely resolution.

 By reviewing your shipping invoices, you could save up to 20% percent on delivery services.
 Don’t pay for carriers’ mistakes.
 Delayed deliveries make your company look bad, so make sure that UPS pays by filing a claim to get back the money that is rightfully yours.